Serving Out-of-State Subpoena in California

 You need to subpoena out-of-state when you need to serve a recipient that is not located in the state where the court case is held.
 Examples of such situations include cross-border disputes, subpoenaing a witness from another state, or document requests.
 For example, say you need to obtain testimony from a witness who lives in Texas for a civil lawsuit in California.
 A court in California cannot directly enforce its subpoenas in Texas, so you must request an out-of-state subpoena to compel the Texas witness to testify or provide evidence.

 In many cases, important documents, records, or other physical evidence may be in the custody of a person or company in another state.
 For instance, a party to a lawsuit in Florida may need to obtain business records from a company headquartered in California.
-An out-of-state subpoena compels the person or entity to produce these documents so they can be used in the legal proceedings.
+An out-of-state subpoena requires the person or entity to produce these documents for use in the legal proceedings.

 Especially in personal injury cases, such as car accidents or medical malpractice claims, medical records often play an important role in estimating the damages.
-However, the healthcare provider or hospital that holds these records may be located in a different state from where the lawsuit is filed.
+However, the location of the healthcare provider or hospital holding these records may differ from the state where the lawsuit is filed.
 An out-of-state subpoena is necessary to compel the healthcare provider to release the records for review in the legal case.

 Legal Framework for Out-of-State Subpoena in California